-I’ve had the pleasure of filming Alison and David’s Menzies Castle wedding in rural Perthshire.
-It was an honour to be filming Alison and David’s wedding day, particularly in this beautiful part of Scotland.
+I’ve had the pleasure of filming Alison and David’s Menzies Castle wedding video in rural Perthshire.
+It was an honour to be filming Alison and David’s wedding video, particularly in this beautiful part of Scotland.

 Menzies Castle is the ancient and historical seat of the Chiefs of the Menzies clan.
 Very apt, as Alison’s maiden name is Menzies!
 This 400-year-old castle is set in its own grounds in rural Perthshire.
 A beautiful location which ensures privacy and exclusivity on your wedding day.
 Just the kind of Scottish wedding venue where I love to film!

 David was nice and relaxed and looking forward to the day.
 Today was also a very special day as it was the tenth anniversary of Alison and David’s first-ever date.
 How romantic is that?
 The beautiful bridal party arrived in a gorgeous old Citroen car.
 Bride Alison looked beautiful in her white wedding dress, escorted into the castle by her father.

 The civil marriage ceremony was lovely.
 The wedding ceremony was held in the Main Hall, also known as the ‘Pink Room’.
 A highlight of the ceremony was a reading by David’s father, in which he incorporated the titles of lots of Beatles songs!
 A nice touch that was a wee bit different to the usual Corinthians or Captain Corelli’s Mandolin readings.